コンテンツにスキップ

 Beethoven's Symphony No. 9.

-The premiere was in 1824, three years before his death at the age of 56.
+It premiered in 1824, three years before his death at the age of 56.
 It was his last completed symphony.
-This is a story from about 200 years ago.
+This story takes place about 200 years ago.

 It was a prisoner of war camp in Tokushima Prefecture!